mwinb/VaporTs/README.md

     - Adds Array Validation to the field.
   - `evaluateEachItem: boolean` (optional, default: true)
     - Validates each item in array when field isArray.
-    - Currently disabling removes type evaluation and only ensures that the field is an Array.
+    - Disabling removes type evaluation and only ensures that the field is an Array.
   - `optional: boolean` (optional, default: false)
-    - Will not throw HttpError if undefined.
+    - Ignores if undefined.
     - Still validates the field if it exists.
   - `evaluators: Evaluator[]` (optional)
     - Additional custom validation functions to be run against the field.